 However, being the more experienced team in the post-season, the Monkeys ended up winning Game Four and Five and captured the Taiwan Series Championship.

 CPBL Skill Level

 This is probably one of the most asked questions about the CPBL.
-In my personal opinion, the league is between High-A to Double-A, maybe more leaning towards Double-A and exceeding Double-A on a good day.
+In my personal opinion, the CPBL’s skill level is between High-A to Double-A, maybe more leaning towards Double-A and exceeding Double-A on a good day.

 How to Watch CPBL Games

 There are many ways to watch the CPBL games during the season, either via the traditional TV broadcast or through various online streaming services.

 - CPBL.TV (Paid service, including Live stream and VOD archived games.
 Here is an English guide on how to purchase the yearly subscription)